Character in Oedipus the King (Oedipus Rex)

 Priest

-The Priest appears at the start of the play with followers sacrifice to the gods, hoping that the gods will end the plague that has ruined the city of Thebes.
+The Priest appears at the start of the play with followers make a sacrifices to the gods, hoping that the gods will end the plague that has ruined the city of Thebes.
 Oedipus assures him that he has taken an initiative already to know about this plague by sending Creon to the oracle.

 Second Messenger